vannyminanda888/YZU-DVRP-Instance/README.md

 | Column 4 | Appearance time |
 | Column 5 | Service time (in seconds) |

+Node 0 represent the depot or the disposal site.
 The total time or time budget is calculated based on the current schedule, which is defined as:

 $`(8 hours × 3600)/1000`$